 Note is made of a filling defect within the left renal vein.
-It is difficult to ascertain if this enhances but has the appearance of tumour thrombus rather than vascular thrombus.
-It is difficult to visualise the right renal vein and this appears to be occluded secondary to the presence of a mass lesion and likely tumour thrombus.
+It is difficult to ascertain if this enhances but has the appearance of tumor thrombus rather than vascular thrombus.
+It is difficult to visualize the right renal vein and this appears to be occluded secondary to the presence of a mass lesion and likely tumor thrombus.

 There is significant compression of the IVC secondary to the large right adrenal mass lesion.
 A filling defect is present within the intrahepatic IVC which may represent the presence of thrombus.